aichung/pl-cni_challenge/README.rst

 6. Log onto your Docker Hub account and create a new repository with automated build.
    In 'Account Settings' -> 'Linked Accounts', connect your GitHub account to Docker.

    Then back in your DockerHub home, click the ``Create Repository +``  button.
 The website page will walk you through setting up the automated build.
 When prompted for the GitHub repository that you’d like to use for the automated build select the pl-cni_challenge repository that you just forked/cloned.
-Make the Docker repository Public.
+Name the Docker repository ${cni_challenge_DockerRepo} and make it Public.

    **It is extremely important that you tag your automatically built docker image with an appropriate version number based on your GitHub tags**.
    Create a new build rule by clicking the ``BUILD RULES +``  button.
 A good rule good be **Source type:** ``Tag``,